robibrutoczki/website/README.md

 ## Robert Brutoczki

-Stream One Project: User-Centric Frontend Development - Code Institute
+Project one: User-Centric Frontend Development - Code Institute

-This is my portfolio website to present to prospective employers.
+This is my portfolio website to present to possible employers.
 The portfolio highlights three projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.

 ## Demo